DanaePlays/MMM2020/README.md

 - Restocking soul quests - go fight a bunch of spawned enemies somewhere
 - This is to avoid the player running out of NPCs to harvest

+## Journal entries
+### 1
+I found a book about a little known Daedra of great power.
+There was a map to a Shrine in the Sheogorad Region.
+### 5
+I have found a cave leading to the Shrine with difficulty: the place has clearly been deserted for a long time.
+### 10
+Vernaccus spoke to me.
+He called me his champion though I have a nagging feeling he’d call a rat his champion if a rat has walked in before me.
+He tasked me with killing Horavatha, a seducer in <RUIN>.
+### 15
+I have met Horavatha: she was positively underwhelmed with the idea that Vernaccus wanted a dead, in fact, she found the idea quite comical.
+She vanished before I could draw my weapon, but not before suggesting I confront Vernaccus.
+I just might.
+### 20
+Vernaccus would not talk to me, he did however, leave a note (what sort of Daedra leaves notes?)
+I am to use a power he's granted me on someone who's been incapacitated first.
+It is worth trying but I should see if they're any information I can find on Vernaccus.
+### 21
+I was told there was a book titled "Vernaccus and Bourlor".
+It is pretty common in bookshops.
+### 25
+I have successfully captured a soul.
+The effect was quite spectacular and there was no body left.
+I can only assumed it's been moved to the Shrine or destroyed.
+I'd better return to the Shrine to find out.
+Maybe this time Vernaccus will deign answer my questions.